tahseenadit/self-study/Data Engineering/BigQuery/BigQuery_Best_Practices.md

 **Complex data analysis:** When you need to perform aggregations, joins, filtering, or other advanced operations, the regular API provides the necessary capabilities.
 **Reliable performance:** While sub-second responses aren't guaranteed for all queries, the regular API offers a more consistent and predictable performance profile.

+# A Deep Dive into Partitioning and Materialized Views

+When I say that BigQuery's architecture is **fundamentally built for partitioning and materialized views**, I'm referring to the way its underlying systems are designed and optimized to **efficiently handle and leverage** these features.
+Here's a breakdown of what this means:

+**1. Distributed Storage:** BigQuery stores data across a **massive network of machines**, each holding specific **partitions** of the data.
+This distributed approach allows for **parallel processing** of queries, significantly improving performance, especially for partitioned data.

+**2. Columnar Storage:** Unlike traditional row-based storage, BigQuery uses **columnar storage**.
+This means data is organized by **columns** instead of rows.
+This is particularly beneficial for partitioning and materialized views, as queries often only need to access specific columns within a partition, enabling **efficient data skipping** and reducing processing time.

+**3. Query Engine Optimization:** BigQuery's query engine is specifically designed to **exploit the benefits of partitioning and materialized views**.
+It can automatically **identify and leverage** these features within queries, optimizing the execution plan to minimize data scanned and processing steps.

+**4. Resource Management:** BigQuery's architecture allocates resources **dynamically** based on the query requirements.
+When using partitioning or materialized views, the system can **efficiently scale resources** to the specific partitions or materialized views involved in the query, ensuring optimal utilization and performance.

+**Who does that?**

+It's important to remember that BigQuery is not a single entity but rather a **complex system** built by a team of **engineers and scientists** at Google.
+Their expertise in distributed systems, data storage, and query processing has gone into designing BigQuery's architecture to **seamlessly integrate and optimize** features like partitioning and materialized views.

+**In essence:**

+BigQuery's **distributed storage, columnar format, query engine optimization, and resource management** all work together to create a foundation that **naturally aligns** with the use of partitioning and materialized views.
+This inherent synergy is what makes BigQuery **particularly well-suited** for leveraging these features to achieve **superior performance** for large-scale data analytics workloads.